Karimunjawa Islands Travel Guide and Information

 Your choice of transportation will probably depend on your budget, travel time and availability of the ferries and flights.

 The fast boat can be pre-booked the day before and costs 150,000 IDR (about €9.50), whilst the slow boat cannot be pre-booked and costs 75,000 IDR (€4.75).
 Flights depart from Surabaya and cost just over 300,000 IDR.
 At the time of writing this article, flights from Surabaya to Karimunjawa were available on Tuesdays and Thursdays while the Karimunjawa – Surabaya flight ran on Mondays and Wednesdays.
-You can check airline schedule and prices here.
-This option may be more cost effective if you plan to visit Surabaya after Karimunjawa.
+This option may be more cost effective if you plan to visit Surabaya after going to the Karimunjawa islands.

 Schedules for boats should be checked at the time of travel.
 The boats to the Karimunjawa islands do not depart every day and the schedule is subject to frequent changes at a moment’s notice.

 It is important to note that the fast ferry and flights are often booked out on weekends and public holidays in peak season.
 We arrived at the Jepara port early morning to ensure that we would find availability for the fast ferry, but we were there so early, that we were in time to catch the slow boat which is cheaper, and hence we managed to save some money.

 We weren’t this lucky on our return trip.
 On the day we had originally planned to return, the fast ferry was fully booked and so were the flights!
 It was a busy period and since many people were planning to leave the island that weekend, we assumed that the slow boat would also fill up very easily the following morning.
 Effectively, we decided to extend our stay and wait a few more days for the next fast boat, rather than wake up at 3am for the slow boat which might anyway be full.

 Staying overnight at Jepara